Danieladedapo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 my README
-"a script that creates an empty file called hello"
+"a script that adds execute permission to the owner of the file hello"